 Shimla, May 2

-At a time when the state government is facing stiff protests from women’s organisations such as All India Democratic Women’s Association (AIDWA) and Left trade unions over the alleged negligent attitude towards women’s healthcare services, a fresh controversy has emerged with reports of a significant number of nursing students contracting tuberculosis (TB) at the Mahatma Gandhi Memorial Nursing Institute and Hospital, Rampur-Khaneri—further mounting pressure on the Congress government.
+At a time when the State government is facing stiff protests from women’s organisations such as All India Democratic Women’s Association (AIDWA) and Left trade unions over the alleged negligent attitude towards women’s healthcare services, a statement by opposition BJP alleged that number of nursing students are contracting tuberculosis (TB) at the Mahatma Gandhi Memorial Nursing Institute and Hospital, Rampur-Khaneri—further mounting pressure on the Congress government.

 He said that 19 out of 90 students at the institute have been infected with TB in some form, with reports also pointing towards cases of MDR-TB.